oroinc/documentation/commerce/frontstore_guide/orders/sample_guest_checkout.rst

 7. At the **Order Review** step, the following options are enabled by default:

    * Delete this shopping list after submitting the order.
-   * Save my data and create and account.
+   * Save my data and create an account.

    As **Save my data and create an account** is enabled, you can provide your credentials for a quick registration: